pallabee/Anomaly-Detection/README.md

 # Predictive Maintenance using Classification
-I solved this problem at Paderborn University as part of an assignment.
+I solved this problem at Paderborn University as part of an assignment of Data Science in Industrial Applications module.

 ## Problem
 Predict production of faulty parts based on historical data of ball bearing vibrations.
 Predictive Analysis helps business to: